PhilLockett/TrackSort/README.md

 This utility reads a text file containing a list of track lengths and titles and splits them across multiple 'sides' based on the options provided.

-A more generic description could be that it reads a list of values and labels and balances these across multiple containers.
+A more generic description could be that it reads a list of values with labels (tracks) and balances these across multiple containers (sides).
 Use the `-p` option to display the values as integers.

 To use `TrackSort` you will need a C++ compiler and `make` utility installed.